NikolayRag/typeTodo/README.rst

 5.3.
        NO braces/hyphens checking is performed.
 So if ``#todo:`` line is a part of multiline string, it WILL expand as typed.

+5.4.
+       Changes are flushed in 2 seconds of idle, so they will be lost if ST is exited in that time.

 6. --> WARNING<--
 -------------------------